How to sign up for studies in the MBL for students/participants

 - Extra credit

 All students enrolled in Principles of Marketing and Principles of Management at the Mendoza College of Business are required to satisfy a research requirement for a total of 2 credits per class.
-There are two options to satisfy this requirement, which must be fulfilled in entirety.
-Students who complete 0 or 1 credit will not receive full credit.
+There are three options to satisfy this requirement, which must be fulfilled in its entirety.
+Students who complete 0 or 1 credit will not receive credit.

 Option 1: Participation in studies at the Mendoza Behavioral Lab